-Based on the above information provided by each director, we believe that all members of the Audit Committee are "financially literate" as that term is defined in MI 52-110.
+Based on the above information provided by each director, all members of the Audit Committee are "financially literate" as that term is defined in MI 52-110.

 Pre-Approval Policies and Procedures

 The Audit Committee reviews and approves all audit and non-audit services performed by our auditors in advance of services being performed.